Reservoir kernels and Volterra series: Introduction

-{\bf Reservoirs with a linear readout and the RKHS associated to a state system.} In the following paragraphs we recall the construction introduced in \cite{RC16} in which a reproducing kernel Hilbert space (RKHS) (see, for instance \cite{aronszajn1950theory}, Chapter 6 in \cite{Mohri:learning:2012}, or \cite{schoelkopf:smola:book} for a general presentation of kernel methods) was associated to any state-space system $F: {\cal X} \times {\cal Z} \longrightarrow {\cal X}$ that satisfies the echo state property, using the state functional $H ^F: {\cal Z}^{\Bbb Z_-}\longrightarrow {\cal X} $ as a feature map.
+{\bf The kernel associated with a state-space system.} In the following paragraphs, we briefly recall the construction introduced in~\cite{RC16} in which given a state-space system $F: {\cal X} \times {\cal Z} \longrightarrow {\cal X}$ that satisfies the echo state property, a kernel map on the input sequences space was defined using the state functional $H ^F: {\cal Z}^{\Bbb Z_-}\longrightarrow {\cal X} $ as a feature map.